 Standard transfers travel directly to your bank account via an ACH payment.
-They can take as many as three days to complete but often take less than that.
+They can take as many as three days to complete but often takes less than that.
 These transfers cost absolutely nothing.

 If you need the money faster, you can choose an instant transfer to an eligible debit card.
-You will typically have your money in 30 minutes or less.
-The fee for an instant transfer is 1% of the transfer amount or a minimum of $0.25.
-The fee does not exceed $10.
+You will typically have your money in minutes.
+Effective May 23, 2022 the fee for an instant transfer is 1.75% of the transfer amount or a minimum of $0.25.
+The maximum fee will not exceed $25.

 When you first create your Venmo account, you will go through a vetting process.
 To protect itself and its members, Venmo has to verify your identity.